South Africa offers diverse regions and cultures and a variety of tour options.

 A specialist guide will highlight the excavation stories and other fascinating artifacts found at nearby sites Swartkrans and Kromdraai (including 2-million-year-old stone tools and some animal fossils), as well as the various unique formations within these sprawling limestone caves.
 Beyond the extraordinary facts presented, the tour is an adventure in itself - requiring a bit of clambering and squeezing on occasion!
 The pitch-dark underwater lake is one of the more eerie sights, and where a scuba diver lost his life attempting to discover its depth back in 1984.

-Such South African tours have become increasingly popular (rather than niche), as is plain in the fact the Cederberg’s Bushmans Kloof Wilderness Reserve – the site of more than 130 unique rock art sites – ranks #20 on The Conde Nast Traveler’s THE ULTIMATE TRAVEL TOP 100 from the Readers' Travel Awards, with an overall score of 90.96 / 100.
+Such South African tours have become increasingly popular (rather than niche), it is plain in the fact the Cederberg’s Bushmans Kloof Wilderness Reserve – the site of more than 130 unique rock art sites – ranks #20 on The Conde Nast Traveler’s THE ULTIMATE TRAVEL TOP 100 from the Readers' Travel Awards, with an overall score of 90.96 / 100.